- Total hip replacement is an excellent treatment for dogs that have hip dysplasia

 The total hip replacement (THR) is the treatment of choice for medium to large breed dogs with clinical signs of hip dysplasia or other debilitating hip diseases.
 During the procedure, the head of the femur bone is removed to expose the hip socket.
 Next, the arthritic hip socket is reshaped with special reaming instruments and a metal cup lined with a very durable plastic is carefully positioned and impacted into the hip socket.
 Then the marrow cavity of the femur bone is opened and shaped with reamers and broaches to receive a femoral metal implant.
 The metal implant is impacted down the marrow cavity to achieve a press-fit.
 A metal ball is then placed on the neck of the femoral stem implant and the hip replacement components are fit together to form the artificial ball and socket joint (see above left and above middle images).
 The joint capsule, which is vital to keep the hip together, is sutured closed.

 If during surgery, your pet’s degenerated hip is found to be unsuitable for THR, the surgeon will elect to perform a femoral head and neck ostectomy (FHO).
-This involves removal of the head and neck of the femur bone (see fig above right).
+This involves removal of the head and neck of the femur bone (see fig below right).
 Scar tissue will develop between the bones to form a false hip joint.
 Although FHO may not be the ideal treatment for a large breed dog, with aggressive rehabilitation therapy, an acceptable outcome may be achieved.